When Did The Kiwi Bird Go Extinct

 Origins and Evolutionary History

 The evolutionary history of the kiwi is a subject of ongoing scientific investigation.
-Genetic studies suggest that the kiwi's closest relatives are not the other flightless birds of New Zealand, such as the moa (now extinct), but rather the elephant birds of Madagascar.
+Here's the thing — genetic studies suggest that the kiwi's closest relatives are not the other flightless birds of New Zealand, such as the moa (now extinct), but rather the elephant birds of Madagascar.
 This surprising discovery suggests that the kiwi's ancestors may have flown to New Zealand millions of years ago, before eventually losing their ability to fly.

 New Zealand's long period of isolation has played a crucial role in the kiwi's evolution.
-With no native land mammals, birds filled ecological niches typically occupied by mammals elsewhere.
+Here's the thing — with no native land mammals, birds filled ecological niches typically occupied by mammals elsewhere.
 The kiwi, with its nocturnal habits and reliance on scent for foraging, evolved to occupy a niche similar to that of a badger or hedgehog.

 There are five recognized species of kiwi: